What should you do before tomorrow’s Bitcoin split?

 What is Bitcoin Cash?

-Bitcoin Cash is an slowly rolling upgrade to the current Bitcoin network that should make things move far more quickly on the network.
+Bitcoin Cash is a slowly rolling upgrade to the current Bitcoin network that should make things move far more quickly on the network.
 What’s happening tomorrow is the implementation of Bitcoin Improvement Proposal (BIP) 91 or BIP 91, a move that will put Bitcoin on the path to support SegWit2x, an improved method for managing transactions.
 In theory all holders of Bitcoin will receive the same amount of Bitcoin Cash tomorrow.

 Isn’t this kind of goofy?
 Sure, but that’s how changes are introduced into this technology, creating a so-called “hard fork.”
 This is less than ideal in the buttoned up world of finance but seemingly just fine for cryptospeculators.